joschout/tilde/refactor/README.md

 * tilde_essentials: This package contains the high-level FOL decision tree learning code.
   The goal is for it to not have any depencencies on the ProbLog library anymore.
+* query_testing_back_end: different implementations of the interfaces to test queries on examples
-* tilde_on_problog: this uses [ProbLog](https://dtai.cs.kuleuven.be/problog/) both for representation and evaluation of examples and queries.
+    * problog: this uses [ProbLog](https://dtai.cs.kuleuven.be/problog/) both for representation and evaluation of examples and queries.
       It should evolve to have the same functionality as was present in the master thesis code.
       At the moment, it only uses SimplePrograms for representing examples; it does not yet support ClauseDBs.
-* tilde_on_django: This package uses the [Django](https://tao.lri.fr/tiki-index.php?page=Django) subsumption engine for evaluating queries on examples.
+    * django: This package uses the [Django](https://tao.lri.fr/tiki-index.php?page=Django) subsumption engine for evaluating queries on examples.
       It uses ProbLog for IO and initial representation of examples and queries.
       These are converted to Python wrappers around the C-based Django structures which are fed into the Django subsumption procedure.
-* tilde_on_FLGG: this uses the Java subsumption engine as described by
+    * flgg_py4j: this uses the Java subsumption engine as described by
       > Fuksová, A. (2007).
 Fast relational learning using bounded LGG.
 Journal of Machine Learning Research, 8, 549–587.

       It uses ProbLog for IO and initial representation of examples and queries.
       These are converted to strings in a format that should be accepted by the subsumption engine.
       The subsumption engine should be started as a separate Java process before running this code.
       The communication is done using [Py4J](https://www.py4j.org/).
-* tilde_on_subtle: This package uses the [Subtle](https://dtai.cs.kuleuven.be/software/subtle/) subsumption engine.
+    * subtle: This package uses the [Subtle](https://dtai.cs.kuleuven.be/software/subtle/) subsumption engine.
 It requires SWI-Prolog to be installed.
       The communication with SWI-Prolog is done using [PySwip](https://github.com/yuce/pyswip).
       From Python, SWI-Prolog is called as a library, in which the Subtle engine is consulted.

 ## TILDE essentials package

 ### Overview